Preview Our 16 Latest Bond Picks

 Bondsavvy's Impact on Corporate Bond Trading

-As BondSavvy’s subscriber base has grown, so too has the corporate bond trading activity following our investment recommendations.
+As Bondsavvy’s subscriber base has grown, so too has the corporate bond trading activity following our investment recommendations.
 We estimate our subscribers can account for over 90% of customer buy trades in our recommended bond CUSIPs on the days we make initial buy recommendations.
 In addition, our recommendations have driven substantial volume increases in the corporate bond CUSIPs we recommend, including a 1,851% increase in the customer buy dollar volume traded for one bond we recommended September 23, 2020.
-This article contains case studies evaluating the impact on corporate bond trading volumes and corporate bond prices of five BondSavvy corporate bond recommendations made in 2020.
+This article contains case studies evaluating the impact on corporate bond trading volumes and corporate bond prices of five Bondsavvy corporate bond recommendations made in 2020.

-For the first 60+ initial buy recommendations BondSavvy made over its first three years, our recommendations typically did not have an immediate, material impact on bond prices.
-When the prices of two new BondSavvy corporate bond recommendations increased 5+ points within 30 minutes of our December 17, 2020 recommendation, however, we began assessing the extent of the problem and what we could do to limit the immediate pricing impact of our bond recommendations.
+For the first 60+ initial buy recommendations Bondsavvy made over its first three years, our recommendations typically did not have an immediate, material impact on bond prices.
+When the prices of two new Bondsavvy corporate bond recommendations increased 5+ points within 30 minutes of our December 17, 2020 recommendation, however, we began assessing the extent of the problem and what we could do to limit the immediate pricing impact of our bond recommendations.

 1. Prior to our recommendations, our recommended corporate bonds often recorded fewer than five customer buy trades per day.